codekiln/codekiln/README.md

 <a href="https://www.x.com/codekiln" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/badge/follow-%40codekiln-0891b2?logo=x&style=for-the-badge&labelColor=000000" /></a> &nbsp;

-## Installation
+## Bio - The Game of Life

-This repository includes a Conway's Game of Life implementation and a GitHub bio updater (see the adjacent bio for an example).
+Just for fun, this repository includes a Conway's Game of Life implementation and a GitHub bio updater (see the adjacent bio for an example).
 For setup instructions, see [INSTALLATION.md](INSTALLATION.md).
 For detailed usage instructions and command-line options, see [USAGE.md](USAGE.md).

 ### Skills